 Otherwise there is a great increase in the risk of tingling in arms and hands and feet, and you know what.

 The reasons are complex but in other research reported in JAMA revealed that women eating 6 portions of whole grains every week had less coronary artery calcification and less stenosis.
-However the fibre from fruit and veggies and refined grains had no benefit on slowing cardiovascular disease.
+However the fibre alone from fruit and veggies and refined grains had no benefit on slowing cardiovascular disease.

 With research showing that taking calcium tablets causes deposition in the intima of the coronary arteries and increased heart disease, it confirms that we must look to our food for nutrients.